rlk/thumb/README.md

 # Thumb

-Thumb is [my](http://kooima.net) personal real-time 3D graphics research codebase, presented in the form of a library.
+Thumb is [my](http://kooima.net) real-time 3D graphics research codebase, presented in the form of a library.
 It provides a rendering engine with a highly-configurable shading system wrapping an ODE physical simulation with an in-engine world editor.
 A wide array of stereoscopic displays and virtual reality devices are supported, and a distributed synchronization mechanism enables cluster-parallel rendering.

 ## Dependencies